cube-drone/rt0/players-guide/src/gm/npc/eddy.md

 The Eddy network has been infiltrated by The Sun, who seeks, with varying levels of success, to corrupt the borderline uncorruptable Eddies with its toxic positivity and dubious helpfulness.

+If you draw a Sun in relation to an random event on the base, a bunch of Eddies show up.
+To "help".

 ## The Sun

 The Sun is the closest True Horror to humanity.
 It literally lives in Sol, the sun, and it's fascinated with humans.